thorade/HelmholtzMedia/README.md

 It supports EoS of the form f=f(T,d) meaning Helmholtz energy as a funtion of temperature and density.
 In addition to all state properties, this library calculates viscosity, thermal conductivity and surface tension.

-A general description of the library can be found in the related publications:
+A general description of the library can be found in this [poster][4] or in the related publications:
 * Thorade, M. and Saadat, A. (2012).
 "HelmholtzMedia - A fluid properties library", _Proceedings of the 9th International Modelica Conference_, doi:[10.3384/ecp1207663][1]